kaito-nakatani/shraito/_tabs/travel-info.md

                     <strong>Airport</strong>
                 </div>
                 <div class="subsection-content" id="airport">
                     <p> Bangalore has one airport (BLR).
 This is most likely where you will be flying to/from.
 If you plan to travel around India before/after the wedding, you can also use trains and busses.
-To travel to/from the airport you can use Uber/Ola (Ola is a ride hailing app that’s like Uber).
-The airport should have signs directing you to where the Uber/Ola pickup spot is. </p>
+To travel to/from the airport you can use Uber.
+The airport should have signs directing you to where the Uber pickup spot is.
+Once you make the booking, you will not be assigned to a specific driver but only given a OTP (one-time password).
+At the pickup spot, you will give the Uber driver the OTP, and your ride will start! </p>
                 </div>
             </div>
             <!-- Subsection 1.3: Vaccination -->
             <div class="subsection">
                 <div class="subsection-header" onclick="toggleSubsection(this, 'vaccination')">